 James Buchanan gives Mariner's Luck a shining review, and allays all your fears about the middle book of trilogies.

-Scarlet and the White Wolf is on the front page of Fictionwise and is their 3rd Bestselling Fantasy Novel!
+Scarlet and the White Wolf was on the front page of FICTIONWISE as their 3rd Bestselling Fantasy Novel!

 Coffee Time Romance has given Scarlet and the White Wolf a very good 3-Coffee Cup review.
-The reviewer hints that she's not smart enough to read this book (!!), and she sneers a little at the homoerotic elements, but if people who don't like gay romance still like this book, that's a good thing...
+The reviewer hints that she's not a fan of m/m romance, but if people who don't like gay romance still like this book, that's a good thing...
 Right?
 WARNING: BOOK SPOILERS!